-Breakfast club is held daily at the school.
-Could you please inform the school before hand, if you would like your child to attend?
-The club is held in the hall, from 8:00 a.m.
+Breakfast club is held every morning at the school.
+We kindly ask that you let the school know in advance if you wish your child to come to the club.
+It is held in the hall, and opens at 8:00 a.m.
+The cost is £1:00 per child ATTENDANCE:

-Attendance:

 There's a statutory requirement for schools to keep a detailed record of every pupil's absence.
 We kindly ask parents to contact us before 9:00 a.m. to explain any absence.
 This is an important safety issue.
-Our target at Ysgol Bro Dyfrdwy is 95%
+Our target at Ysgol Bro Dyfrdwy is 95% ABSENCES: